A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: State-of-the-art Deep Learning Studies

-\sstitle{Transfer learning} As data collection in the healthcare domain has to be executed according to extremely strict regulations, heart sound datasets are usually not as large as datasets in other areas of Computer Audition.
-Transfer learning attempts to employ pre-trained DL models which are optimised on large-scale datasets.
-In recent studies, pre-trained models are mainly learnt on either an image dataset (\ie ImageNet~\cite{deng2009imagenet}) and an audio dataset (\ie AudioSet~\cite{gemmeke2017audio}).
-Although heart sounds are presented as audio signals which are a different data type from ImageNet, DL models trained on ImageNet have shown good performance on time-frequency representations extracted from heart sounds for heart sound classification.
-Typical DL models on ImageNet, such as AlexNet~\cite{krizhevsky2017imagenet} and VGG~\cite{simonyan2014very}, have been successfully used for heart sound classification~\cite{singh2019classification,alaskar2019implementation,demir2019towards,ren2018heartsound}.
-Compared to ImageNet, AudioSet includes multiple types of acoustic signals and therefore is more close to heart sounds with the consideration of data type.
-In~\cite{koike2020audio}, pre-trained Audio Neural Networks (PANNs) trained on AudioSet were used for classifying heart sounds with inputs of time-frequency representations.
-PANNs outperformed ImageNet-based models~\cite{koike2020audio}, including VGG, MobileNet V2~\cite{howard2017mobilenets}, ResNet~\cite{he2016deep}, and ResNeXt~\cite{xie2017aggregated}.
+\sstitle{Transfer learning} Due to extremely strict regulations governing data collection in the healthcare domain, heart sound datasets are typically not as large as datasets in other areas of Computer Audition.
+To overcome this limitation, transfer learning has emerged as a valuable approach, employing pre-trained DL models optimised on large-scale datasets.
+In recent studies, pre-trained models are primarily learnt on either an image dataset (\ie ImageNet~\cite{deng2009imagenet}) and an audio dataset (\ie AudioSet~\cite{gemmeke2017audio}).
+Although heart sounds are presented as audio signals, a different data type from images, DL models trained on ImageNet have demonstrated good performance on time-frequency representations extracted from heart sounds for heart sound classification.
+This is attributed to the fact that the large-scale ImageNet dataset improves the generalisation of DL models, and the time-frequency representaions can be fed into pre-trained DL models as colourful images.
+Typical DL models on ImageNet, such as AlexNet~\cite{krizhevsky2017imagenet} and VGG~\cite{simonyan2014very}, have been successfully repurposed for heart sound classification~\cite{singh2019classification,alaskar2019implementation,demir2019towards,ren2018heartsound}.
+Compared to ImageNet, AudioSet includes multiple types of acoustic signals and therefore is more closely related to heart sounds in terms of data type.
+In~\cite{koike2020audio}, pre-trained audio neural networks (PANNs) trained on AudioSet were used for classifying heart sounds with inputs of time-frequency representations.
+It was found that PANNs outperformed ImageNet-based models~\cite{koike2020audio}, including VGG, MobileNet V2~\cite{howard2017mobilenets}, ResNet~\cite{he2016deep}, and ResNeXt~\cite{xie2017aggregated}.

-After extracting representations by pre-trained models, transfer learning uses various types of classifiers for classification, mainly including classic machine learning classifiers and feed-forward neural networks.
+After extracting representations using pre-trained models, transfer learning uses various types of classifiers for classification, mainly including classic ML classifiers and feed-forward neural networks.
 For instance, SVMs were applied to representations extracted by AlexNet, VGG16, and VGG19 in~\cite{singh2019classification,demir2019towards,alaskar2019implementation}.
-Other classifiers such as KNNs were used in~\cite{singh2019classification}.
-Pre-trained VGG model was frozen and followed by fully connected layers in~\cite{ren2018heartsound}.
+Additionally, other classifiers such as KNNs were used in~\cite{singh2019classification}.
+In another approach~\cite{ren2018heartsound}, a pre-trained VGG model was frozen and followed by fully connected layers.